bython17/cwm-downloader/README.md

 #### Install dependencies and setup the CLI using poetry

-This project uses poetry for dependency management, building and generating a cli command.
-To do this run

 ```bash
 $ poetry install
 ```

-Now all dependencies should be installed in a venv and you can issue the command without using python like ` cwm-downloader --help`.
+Now all dependencies should be installed in a venv and you can issue the command without using python like ` cwm-downloader --help` after typing ```poetry shell```

 #### Edit the credentials.json file